facebookresearch/dinov2/README.md

 ## License

-DINOv2 code and model weights are released under the CC-BY-NC 4.0 license.
+DINOv2 code and model weights are released under the Apache License 2.0.
 See [LICENSE](LICENSE) for additional details.

 ## Contributing